 The Wind Auction II Advisory Panel, November 2015, from left: Ross Bunyon (Chairman), Bruce Godfrey, Nic Jacobson, Michael Sargent (past member), Karen Doran and Michael Dureau.

 Study into wind resources in the Australian Capital Region

-In 2013, the Environment and Planning Directorate commissioned the consultant AECOM to assess the prospects for investing in wind energy generation in the Australian Capital Region and the potential to support new investments through a large-scale FiT reverse auction process.
+The Environment, Planning and Sustainable Development Directorate commissioned AECOM in 2013 to assess prospects for investing in wind energy generation in the ACT and supporting new investments through a large-scale feed-in tariff (Fit) reverse auction process.

-Download: Pathways to Wind Power Development in the Australian Capital Region (2.4MB)
+More information: Pathways to Wind Power Development in the Australian Capital Region